samboy/small-C-programs/README.md

 Convert a hex file (e.g. the output of bin2hex) in to a binary file.

+# entropy

+Generate 160 bits of entropy as 32 ASCII bytes.
+Use -DMINGW when compiling as a native Windows binay

 # Makefile

-This Makefile will compile bin2hex and hex2bin.
+This Makefile will compile `bin2hex`, `hex2bin`, and `entropy`.
 It will also clean up build artifacts with `make clean`.  `make install` is not supported (just copy the files to `/usr/local/bin` by hand).